What does this software cost?

 Can QuickShadow Backup run as a service?

-Can I run QuickShadow Backup as a limited user on Windows XP?
+Can I run QuickShadow Backup as a standard (limited) user?